Business Development and Strategic Partnerships Manager

 Decent Work Project Lead

 Monina joined ONN as our Decent Work Project Lead in March 2017.
 She will continue to build a decent work movement in the nonprofit sector through policy advocacy, resources, practices and more – including leading our pension plan framework into implementation.
 She knows the sector and network building well, coming most recently from the Toronto Region Immigrant Employment Council where she worked for five years, connecting over 100 professional immigrant networks, community agencies and other stakeholders in the immigrant employment landscape.
-Her previous experience includes research, policy, and member services work for the federal government, the Ontario Association of Agencies Serving Immigrants and Amnlae La Casa de la Mujer (Nicaragua), among others.
+Her previous experience includes research, policy, and member services work for the federal government, the Ontario Council of Agencies Serving Immigrants and Amnlae La Casa de la Mujer (Nicaragua), among others.
 Monina has an MA in Globalization & International Development (Specialization in Gender Studies) from the University of Ottawa.

 Evaluation Program Associate